The ordered K-theory of a full extension: Introduction

 {We draw attention to four different applications of this characterization. \textbf{First} -- our original motivation -- it explains why, in most of the classification results presented in \cite{ERRshift}, \cite{ERRlinear}, and \cite{semt_classgraphalg}, the order of $K_0(\mathfrak E)$ may be deleted from the invariant leaving it still complete.
 The explanation for this phenomenon is simply that we explicitly or implicitly call for fullness in the theorems, and that fullness in turn forces the order of $K_0(\mathfrak E)$ to be of a certain form which may be recovered from the order of $K_0(\mathfrak A)$ and $K_0(\mathfrak B)$.
 We can also, \textbf{second}, give an example showing the fact that even if one is prepared to use the order on $K_0(\mathfrak E)$, the invariants are not complete for non-full essential extensions of classifiable simple $C^*$-algebras.

-\textbf{Third}, our concrete $K$-theoretical test for fullness combines with results in a paper by the first named author and Katsura, Tomforde and West (\cite{ektw}) in which the range of the invariants for one-ideal graph $C^{*}$-algebras is determined, and with the classification results in \cite{semt_classgraphalg}, to lead to the first permanence result for extensions of graph $C^{*}$-algebras. \textbf{Fourth}, it allows the completion of a result from \cite{ERRshift} to establish that extensions with a stable ideal are full precisely when their stabilizations are, leading us in turn to an exact classification result in some cases solved up to stable isomorphism in \cite{semt_classgraphalg}.
+\textbf{Third}, our concrete $K$-theoretical test for fullness combines with results in a paper by Katsura, Tomforde, West and the first named author (\cite{ektw}) in which the range of the invariants for one-ideal graph $C^{*}$-algebras is determined, and with the classification results in \cite{semt_classgraphalg}, to lead to the first permanence result for extensions of graph $C^{*}$-algebras. \textbf{Fourth}, it allows the completion of a result from \cite{ERRshift} to establish that extensions with a stable ideal are full precisely when their stabilizations are, leading us in turn to an exact classification result in some cases solved up to stable isomorphism in \cite{semt_classgraphalg}.